Sparta Prague Open Challenger

-The Sparta Prague Open Challenger was a professional tennis tournament played on clay courts held in Prague, Czech Republic at TK Sparta Prague, founded in 1905 near Stromovka, inside Prague's Bubeneč district.
+The Sparta Prague Open was a professional tennis tournament played on clay courts held in Prague, Czech Republic at TK Sparta Prague, founded in 1905 near Stromovka, inside Prague's Bubeneč district.
 It was part of the Association of Tennis Professionals (ATP) Challenger Tour from 2000 until 2023.
-It was part of the WTA 125 series in 2020.
+A one-time WTA 125 series event was held as the TK Sparta Prague Open at the TK Sparta Prague.